 - On payment, you are strongly advised to confirm the authenticity of the property agent account, do not pay into a personal account!

-- Please note that aside from the cost of the land, you also need to pay for Deed of Assignment and Survey Plan which vary among real estate companies.
+- Please note that aside from the cost of the land, you also need to pay for the Deed of Assignment and Survey Plan which vary among real estate companies.
 These will be paid alongside the full cost of the land you want to buy.
-Some real estate agents have flexible payment options – buy the land now and pay for extra charge later.
+Some real estate agents have flexible payment options – buy the land now and pay for extra charges later.

-- Here are documents you will be given after your payment has been confirmed by the agent: Receipts of Payments, Contract of sales, Provisional Allocation Letter, Deed of Assignment, and Titles that comes with land acquisition in Lagos: Certificate of Occupancy, Gazette)
+- Here are documents you will be given after your payment has been confirmed by the agent: Receipts of Payments, Contract of sales, Provisional Allocation Letter, Deed of Assignment, and Titles that come with land acquisition in Lagos: Certificate of Occupancy, Gazette)

-- Please note that property managed by real estate developers with global C of O doesn’t need a C of O again, what you need is a Deed of Assignment, & Governor’s consent.
+- Please note that property managed by real estate developers with a global C of O doesn’t need a C of O again, what you need is a Deed of Assignment, & Governor’s consent.